dart-lang/language/working/augmentation-libraries/feature-specification.md

 how to invoke that method declaration, with suitable contexts and bindings.

-We still define the same thing, only the result of lookup is not a single declaration, but a stack of augmenting declarations on top of a base declaration, and while searching, we skip past *declaration stacks* that define an abstract method.
+We still define the same thing, only the result of lookup is not a single declaration, but a stack of augmenting declarations on top of an introductory declaration, and while searching, we skip past *declaration stacks* that define an abstract method.
 The resulting stack is the *member definition*, or *semantic declaration*, which is derived from the syntactic declarations in the source.

 Invoking a *stack*, *C*, of instance method declarations on a receiver object *o* with an argument list *A* and type arguments *T*, is then defined as